 Each country may select and use sampling methodologies and diagnostic testing approved by the NPPO.
-The following methodologies are recommended, but alternative methodologies may also be appropriate:
+The sampling must be based on criteria to ensure phytosanitary integrity and traceability, and be of a size that allows for the detection of T. indica.
+The following methodologies are recommended: